How to get a visa for Russia: What visa types are available?by Juan José Herranz | November 25, 2020

 Is it safe to travel to Russia?

 In general, Russia is a safe country, especially if you travel to tourist places like Moscow, Sochi, St. Petersburg, Vladivostok in the Far East Federal District or Kaliningrad.
-In the main cities, the most significant risk is usually petty theft aimed at tourists, although many police officers are patrolling and watching over the safety of visitors.
+In main cities, the biggest risk is usually petty theft aimed at tourists, although many police officers are patrolling and watching over visitors.

 Important tips for travelling to Russia

-- It is advisable to learn a word in Cyrillic.
+- It is advisable to learn a bit of Cyrillic.
 In Russia, all posters are written in this language rather than in English.
 It is best to download a translation application in advance of your journey.

 - You must bring the approved visa before arriving in Russia.
 Airports cannot process the visa, and you cannot enter the country without it.

-- Russia is a country prepared for extreme cold weather.
-You will need to dress for freezing outdoor temperatures and have appropriate lighter clothes for indoors.
+- Russia is a country of extreme cold weather.
+You will need to dress for freezing outdoor temperatures and have lighter clothes for indoors.
 Shopping centres, restaurants, hotels, etc., will have very different temperatures from the outside.

 - Drinking water from taps should be avoided in most rural areas in Russia.
-Where water is not drinkable, it is better to consume bottled water at all times.
+It is best to consume bottled water at all times.